Transferring Dexterous Manipulation from GPU Simulation to a Remote Real-World TriFinger: Method

 \subsection{Simulation Environment}

-We train on the IsaacGym simulator \citep{pmlr-v87-liang18a}, a simulation environment tailored towards allowing policy learning with a high sampling rate (>50K samples/sec in policy inference on Tesla V100 and around 100K samples/sec on RTX 3090) on a single GPU.
-This is crucial in our goal of providing an accessible yet generalisable framework for sim2real with in-hand manipulation.
-We simulate the physical system with $\Delta t=0.02s$, which we found gave a good balance between simulation fidelity, speed of learning, and ability to learn high frequency motions required in such a manipulation task.
+\textbf{1.
+Choice of Simulator} We train on the IsaacGym simulator \citep{makoviychuk2021isaac}, a simulation environment tailored towards allowing policy learning with a high sampling rate by parallising physics on a single GPU (>50K samples/sec in policy inference on Tesla V100 and around 100K samples/sec on RTX 3090).
+A high sampling rate is essential to learn complex dynamic robotics tasks quickly \citep{makoviychuk2021isaac, brax2021github}, and the ability to perform training and inference on desktop-level systems is important for enabling other researchers to build on our work and use it for in-hand manipulation.